pgroonga/pgroonga.github.io/reference/index.md

 PGroonga 1.Y.Z provides `pgroonga.XXX_v2` operator classes.
 They don't provide backward compatibility until PGroonga 2.0.0.
 But they include many improvements aggressively when new versions are released.

-If you use them, you need to use [incompatible case steps](../upgrade/#incompatible-case) to upgrade PGroonga.
+If you use them, you need to use [incompatible case steps][upgrade-incompatible] to upgrade PGroonga.

 ### For `text`